 After meandering inside, we reached a staff member quietly sitting at little table outside of a major panda enclosure.
 Using our sparse Chinese reading skills and awkward gestures, we figured out that there was an opportunity to take a photo with a panda.
 In fact, I’d seen photos online of others who had done this at Wolong.

-Excitedly, I said, “Ok!” and paid $1000 RMB or approximately $128 USD for the opportunity.
+Excitedly, I said, “Ok!” and paid $1000 RMB or approximately $128 USD.
 I was helped into scrubs.
 In Hong Kong, my husband and I participated a rather pricey panda keeper for a day program at Ocean Park.
-The closest we got to a panda (while also dressed in scrubs) was throwing a biscuit through a plastic tube into his or her enclosure while the panda was sitting directly on the other side.
-It was amazing, because though we were separated by glass or plastic, we were inches away from a Giant Panda–and I accidentally tossed my biscuit on his or her head.
+The closest we got to a panda (while also dressed in scrubs) was when we threw a biscuit through a plastic tube into his or her enclosure while the panda was sitting directly on the other side.
+It was amazing, because though we were separated by glass or plastic, we were inches away from a giant panda.
+I accidentally tossed my biscuit on top of his or her head.

 The Wolong staff member opened up the door to the famous (to me) panda enclosure seen in documentaries on National Geographic, PBS and more.
 She motioned for me to go in and, basically, let me loose to pet, play, hold and hug baby pandas.
 If memory serves me correctly, there were 12.

-Multiple baby pandas, at my disposal, for what felt like a really long time.
+Multiple baby pandas, at my disposal, for what felt like a really long time is a dream come true.
 Though my husband was only given booties, he was motioned in to take pictures of me.
 All the little panda below wanted to do was climb up his leg for a hug.
 Trust me, they are stronger and more affectionate than they look.

 Hugs, playing, rolling around in the pasture—it was all I could do to stay upright with sometimes three at a time charging at me for more hugs.